bxparks/bigquery-schema-generator/README.md

 ### Flag Options

-The `generate_schema.py` script supports a handful of command line flags:
+The `generate_schema.py` script supports a handful of command line flags as shown by the `--help` flag below.

-* `--help` Prints the usage with the list of supported flags.
-* `--input_format` Specifies the input file format ('csv' or 'json') with 'json' as the default.
-* `--keep_nulls` Print the schema for null values, empty arrays or empty records.
-* `--quoted_values_are_strings` Quoted values should be interpreted as strings
-* `--debugging_interval lines` Number of lines between heartbeat debugging messages.
-Default 1000.
-* `--debugging_map` Print the metadata schema map for debugging purposes

 #### Help (`--help`)